 You just need to open it, press the button and it will tell you what to do.
 You will get short and direct audio instructions about what to do.
 It is all about placing the pads on the person and allowing the AED to administer the shock if necessary.
 If it isn’t the AED will signal that and prompt you to continue doing CPR.

-What It the Average Cost of an AED?
+What Is the Average Cost of an AED?

-Your average AED costs anywhere from $2,500 to $3,000.
-That is only the price of the new device.
+The average AED costs between $2,500 to $3,000.
+That is the price of the new device.
 Remember that you need to replace the pads regularly and they don’t cost less than $80.
 The waterproof wall box for your AED costs around $1,000.
 These costs add up to a significant amount within a year.

 Alsco NZ includes all that maintenance in the price you agree on.
 Call us today and rent your workplace AED.